eprbell/dali-rp2/docs/user_faq.md

 ### What if a Transaction Is Generated Differently Than I Expect?
 In certain cases DaLI doesn't know the user's intentions and it needs hints to generate a transaction correctly.
 For example an out transaction could be represented either as a partial intra transaction or as a normal out transaction (perhaps a gift to another person): only the user knows the correct meaning of the transaction.
 In such cases [transaction_hints](configuration_file.md#transaction-hints-section) in the configuration file can be used to solve the problem.

+### What if a Transaction Is Generated With Some Fields Set to __UNKNOWN?
+Such a transaction is called "unresolved" and occurs when DaLI doesn't have enough information to complete it.
+The user can provide the missing information using the Manual Plugin: read about transaction resolution (and how to fix such issues) in the [Manual Plugin](configuration_file.md#manual-section-csv) section of the documentation.

 ### How to Report a DaLI Bug Without Sharing Personal Information?
 See the Reporting Bugs section in the [CONTRIBUTING](../CONTRIBUTING.md#reporting-bugs) document.